 Where a complainant proceeds to Stage 4, the Trust Complaints Officer will consult the Deputy Chief Executive and/or the AGB Chair on the reasons given by the complainant for requesting a Complaints Panel meeting, or consult the Chair for their reasons if they selected option 4 at Stage 3.

-The Trust Complaints Officer, in consultation with the Chair and legal services, will convene a meeting of the Complaints Panel.
+The Trust Complaints Officer, in consultation with the Chair (and legal services if thought necessary by the Deputy Chief Executive or the Complaints Officer), will convene a meeting of the Complaints Panel.

 The Complaints Panel has delegated authority to determine the complaint.
-The Complaints Panel will comprise:
+The Complaints Panel will normally comprise:

 - one panel member independent of the management and running of the school.
 This is a requirement under the Education (Independent School Standards) Regulations 2014.
 The independent panel member will be selected by the Trust Complaints Officer and will normally (but not exclusively) be a Governor from another L.E.A.D.
-Academy. - two AGB members from the Academy Governing Body of the school concerned.
+Academy.\ - two AGB members from the Academy Governing Body of the school concerned.\

-excluding any AGB member (including the Chair) who has any knowledge of the complaint or has been involved with the complaint or who may be acquainted with the complainant.
+\excluding any AGB member (including the Chair) who has any knowledge of the complaint or has been involved with the complaint or who may be acquainted with the complainant.
 Staff AGB members will not normally be appointed to a Panel.
 If the complaint refers to a member of staff no Staff AGB members will be appointed to the Panel.
+If members of the AGB of the academy concerned are unavailable within the normal timescale, the Complaints Officer may request Governors from other L.E.A.D. academies to sit on the Panel.